AVAnnotate

 AVAnnotate Discussion Forum

-The most direct way to get help and to help others is to post questions and seek answers on the AVAnnotate Discussion Forum.
-The AVAnnotate team can best troubleshoot issues that include a link to the impacted project repository (within the Data Manager, select the three-dot menu and “Repository” to copy the GitHub repository URL.
-A member of the AVAnnotate team will respond to the discussion and help to debug the issue.
+The easiest way to get help and assist others is by posting questions and seeking answers on the AVAnnotate Discussion Forum.
+The AVAnnotate team can best troubleshoot issues if you include a link to the affected project repository.
+To do this, go to the Data Manager, click the three-dot menu, and select “Repository” to copy the GitHub repository URL.
+A member of the AVAnnotate team will respond to the discussion and assist in debugging the issue.

 Contribute

-AVAnnotate is made better by outside contributors!
-Please use the AVAnnotate GitHub Discussion forum to share published or in-process projects, submit issues for troubleshooting, or propose features and use-cases of AVAnnotate.
+AVAnnotate is improved by outside contributors!
+Please use the AVAnnotate GitHub Discussion forum to share projects, report issues, or propose features and use cases for AVAnnotate.

 How to Get in Touch

-Follow us on AVAnnotate Announcements, on Bluesky, or join the AV-Annotate Google Group for updates, conversations, and invitations to workshops and events.
+Follow us on AVAnnotate Announcements, Bluesky, Instagram or join the AV-Annotate Google Group for updates, discussions, and invitations to workshops and events.

 Contact Us